43-Degree Water Inline Spinner

 Weedbeds proved to be the whole point of this adventure.
 Yes, the school of fish is a close second, and another time the like might produce, but we had more trolling to do—over residual weedbeds.
 It didn’t take long before I felt certain we needed to stop trolling and cast an area that was only five to seven feet deep many yards out from shore.

 But we positioned near phragmites, so I could cast my inline spinner right up against them at a 45 degree angle, and begin retrieving it back.
-I believed I got hit by something small, but now I’m thinking it was the way weeds got hooked, and I continued the retrieve—on the slow side—when halfway back, I was suddenly hooked up for certain.
+I believed I got hit by something small, but now I’m thinking it was the way weeds almost got caught on the hook, and I continued the retrieve—on the slow side—when halfway back, I was suddenly hooked up for certain.

 I didn’t care if the spinner would hook me.

-Before Brian and I got on the water, my left index finger got deeply hooked.
-Pulling on the metal with needlenose pliers wasn’t working, so I had another look.
-I realized the hook had set deeply in the bone, so with that knowledge I was enabled to pull it free.
+Before Brian and I got on the water, my left index finger got hooked deeply.
+Pulling on the metal with needlenose pliers wasn’t working, so I took another look at the bend of that hook flush with my skin the point was embedded so deep.
+I realized the hook had set deeply in the bone, so with that knowledge I was enabled to force it free.

 Not a big deal.